gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 ##### !answer

-* To support approval for a specific acquisition activity.
+* When seeking approval for a specific acquisition activity.
 * If you are **not** utilizing Simplified Acquisition Procedures.

 ##### !end-answer